V-Cent/TTE/docs/tech/todps2.md

 **Random Launch Power**: After 100 hits, launch power becomes slightly random (+/- a variable) to make infinite combos harder.

 **Air limitations**: After a certain height, no action other than jumps and aiming dashes are allowed.
 This is due to the player character being too close to the physical ceiling of the map.

+**Elemental Physical Attacks**: Due to a glitch, elemental physical attacks will check against the enemy's defense and your character's magic defense.
+Therefore, you will do more damage with these attacks against an enemy whose magic defense is higher than your own.

 ## Glitches